Hawai‘i Forest Bird Surveys

 HAWAI‘I FOREST BIRD SURVEYS

 Hawai‘i is home to one of the most unique and spectacular native bird faunas in the world, but tragically also one the most threatened.
-Of the 54 historically-known endemic passerines, only 24 are known to be currently extant, of which 14 are listed as endangered by the State and Federal government.
-An additional ten species that are listed are not currently known from existing populations and have likely gone extinct in the last 30 years.
-Many forest bird populations are restricted to limited ranges and continue to slowly disappear from even these restricted areas.
-A few, however, appear to be developing tolerance to avian diseases and have spread into lowland areas.
+Of the over 54 historically-known endemic passerines, only 17 are known to be currently extant, 11 of which are listed as threatened or endangered under the Endangered Species Act.
+Many forest bird populations are restricted to limited ranges and are continuing to decline.
+A few (e.g., Hawai’i ‘Amakihi and ‘Apapane), however, appear to be developing tolerance to avian diseases and have spread into lowland areas.
 All populations of native forest birds are being adversely affected by avian disease, predation, habitat modification from feral ungulates and invasive weeds, and competition with alien species.
 Climate change is expected to worsen these conditions as increasing temperatures and drought allow the movement of mosquitoes carrying avian malaria into high-elevation refugia.
 Management programs are needed to halt the decline in these populations and restore them to safe levels.
 Basic information on forest bird population status, distribution and trend; and condition of habitats is needed to guide management actions and to provide insight on limiting factors and their control.
 Once management has begun, data on population trends is essential to evaluate effectiveness of management actions.

-Statewide forest bird surveys were begun in the 1970’s by the U.S. Fish and Wildlife Service (USFWS) to obtain baseline information on population status and distribution for all native and introduced forest birds in the state.
+Statewide forest bird surveys began in the 1970’s by the U.S. Fish and Wildlife Service (USFWS) to obtain baseline information on population status and distribution for all native and introduced forest birds in the state.
 The Hawai’i Department of Land and Natural Resources (DLNR) participated in those surveys and surveys were completed for Hawai’i, Maui, Moloka’i, Lana’i and Kaua’i.
-Multi-agency statewide forest bird surveys were resumed in 1988 with DLNR in the lead as coordinator.
+Multi-agency statewide forest bird surveys were resumed in 1988 with DLNR as the lead coordinator.
 These surveys target areas known to harbor endangered or range-restricted populations.
-The surveys are needed to evaluate statewide trends in native forest bird species status and distribution, and identify uniform trends, problems and changes in avian community composition.
+The surveys are needed to evaluate trends in native forest bird species status and distribution, and identify problems and changes in avian community composition.

 In addition to general surveys for all forest birds, many endangered forest birds have declined to such critically low numbers that intensive searches are needed to monitor their status and to locate remnant populations to enable initiation of recovery actions.